googlefonts/gf-docs/METADATA/README.md

 ### `subsets`

 List of all character subsets available in Google Fonts API for the given font family.

+These subsets are defined in [github.com/googlefonts/gftools/blob/main/Lib/gftools/encodings](https://github.com/googlefonts/gftools/blob/main/Lib/gftools/encodings) with the exception of the `menu` subset.

+The menu subset is the characters of the font family name (defined above) and is used in font picker UIs to render the font name in itself.

 29 possible values:

 * `arabic`